smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 3 - The Palace Games.md

 She turned to face him.
 He stood reading her private letters as if they were his own.

+Her hand twitched toward the bronze letter opener on her desk, from years of imagining what freedom might cost.
+She forced her fingers to stillness.

 "The harbor master has a family," she said evenly.

 "Had a family.
 They boarded a ship for Athens three nights ago.
 He was to follow yesterday."
 Theron set down the letter.
 "One of my men was waiting at the dock."